bkzk/rblmon/README.md

     srv16.example.net: b.barracudacentral.org
     srv17.example.net: dnsbl-1.uceprotect.net

 The default name of the log file is `dnsbl-YYYY-MM-DD.log` and is stored in the current working directory.
-You can change the name of the file using  **`-l`** switch and/or log directory with **`-ld`** switch.
+You can change the name of the file using  **`-l`** switch and, or the destination of the log directory using the  **`-ld`** switch.

 ### Cron

-In case you want to keep some logs, you can create a simple cron job to do this for you.
-In the example below all logs will be stored in /var/log/rbl/, so make sure this directory exists and that the user running the cron has write permissions.
-Set a proper path to your server and to DNSBL list (one ip or hostname per line).
+To keep logs, you can create a cron job to do it.
+In the example below all logs will be stored in /var/log/rbl/, so make sure this directory exists and that the user running the cron has the write permissions.
+Set a proper path to your server and to the DNSBL list (one IP or hostname per line).

     crontab -e
     30 0 * * * rblmon -h /path/to/server.list -d /path/to/dnsbl.list -q -log-all -ld /var/log/rbl/ &>/dev/null